vulppi-dev/IntREST/docs/CORE_CONCEPTS.md

 ### Middleware

+Middleware is a entry too in the `routes` folder.
 You can define middleware for a route by creating a file named `middleware.ts` inside the route's folder.
 For example, the `routes/my-route/middleware.ts` file defines middleware for the `/my-route` route.

 The middleware behavior is different from route handlers.
 Middleware is executed in chain order, and the route handler is executed after all middleware has been executed and call `next` method.
 If a middleware returns a response, the route handler will not be executed.
+And if the `next` method is not called, it's throw an error of timeout.
+The default timeout is 5 seconds.

 Simple middleware example: